Uniqueness of the fixed point of nonexpansive semidifferentiable maps: Preliminary results about Hilbert's and Thompson's metric

 \subsection{Hilbert's and Thompson's metric}

 In this paper, a subset $C$ of a real vector space $X$ is called a \NEW{cone} (with vertex 0) if $tC:=\set{tx}{x\in C} \subset C$ for all $t\geq 0$.
 If $f$ is a map from a cone $C$ of a vector space $X$ to a cone $C'$ of a vector space $Y$, we shall say that $f$ is (positively) \NEW{homogeneous} (of degree $1$) if $f(t y)=t f(y)$, for all $t>0$ and $y\in C$.
 We say that the cone $C$ is \NEW{pointed} if $C \cap (-C) = \{0\}$.
 A convex pointed cone $C$ of $X$ induces on $X$ a partial ordering $\leqc$, which is defined by $x\leqc y$ iff $y - x \in C$.
 If $C$ is obvious, we shall write $\leq$ instead of $\leqc$.
 When $X$ is a topological vector space, we say that $C$ is \NEW{proper} if it is closed convex and pointed.
 Note that in \cite{nussbaum88}, a {\em cone} is by definition what we call here a proper cone.
-We next recall the definition of Hilbert's and Thompson's metrics associated to $C$.
+We next recall the definition of Hilbert's and Thompson's metrics associated to a proper cone $C$ of a topological vector space $X$.

 Let $x\in C\setminus\{0\}$ and $y\in X$.
 We define $\M(y/x)$ by

 where the infimum of the emptyset is by definition equal to $+\infty$.
 Similarly, we define $\m(y/x)$ by

 where the supremum of the emptyset is by definition equal to $-\infty$.
 We have $\m(y/x)=-\M(-y/x)$ and if in addition $y\in C\setminus\{0\}$, $\m(y/x)=1/ \M(x/y)$ (with $1/(+\infty)=0$).
 Since $C$ is pointed and closed, we have $\M(y/x)\in \R\cup\{+\infty\}$, and $y \leq \M(y/x) x$ as soon as $\M(y/x)<+\infty$.
 Symmetrically $m(y/x)\in \R\cup\{-\infty\}$ and $\m(y/x) x \leq y$, as soon as $m(y/x)>-\infty$.